junwatu/speech-dubbing-griddb/blog/README.md

 ## How to Run the App

-This app is tested on ARM machines such as Apple MacBook M1 or M2.
-While it is optimized for ARM architecture, it can also run on non-ARM machines with minor modifications, such as using a different GridDB Docker image for x86 systems.
+The source code for this project is available in this [repository](https://github.com/junwatu/speech-dubbing-griddb).
+You don't need to clone it to run the app, as the working application is already dockerized.
 To run the project you need the [Docker](https://www.docker.com/products/docker-desktop/) installed.

+Please note, that this app is tested on ARM machines such as Apple MacBook M1 or M2.
+While it is optimized for ARM architecture, it possible run on non-ARM machines with minor modifications, such as using a different GridDB Docker image for x86 systems.

 ### 1.`.env` Setup